-Breast wall is a low stone wall which is constructed at the hill-side to support (retain) the natural bank of earth.
+A breast wall is a low stone wall that is constructed at the hillside to support (retain) the natural bank of earth.

 1.1.
 Uses of Breast Wall

 a.
 It is used at the sides of the road to retain the face of a natural bank of earth.

 b.
 It is used to retain natural earth at the bank of the rivers.

 1.2.
 Design of Breast Wall

 The breast wall requires more base width because of surcharge loading exerted by the earth.
 The height of the breast wall is not supposed to exceed 3 meters because there is a higher possibility of overturning and sliding.

 The design of a breast wall is done based on the height of the wall required, the nature of the backing, and the slope of cutting.